Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

 The global $G$-symmetry action is defined by

-Before we construct the Hamiltonian, we need to define some operators.
+In order to construct the Hamiltonian, we need to define some operators.
 Recall that all group homomorphisms $G \to \mathrm U(1)$ form a finite abelian group $\hat G$, called the \emph{dual group} of $G$.
 Equivalently, $\hat G$ is also the group of equivalence classes of irreducible $G$-representations.
 For each site $i$ and $\rho \in \hat G$, we define an operator $Z_\rho^i$ acting on $\mathcal H_i$ by

 It is clear that the following equations hold for all $g,k \in G$ and $\rho,\sigma \in \hat G$: